 Lupins are known to be hosts of Sclerotinia sclerotiorum, and the disease can infect stems and pods in some crops (although this is currently rare).
 Whilst not generally greatly problematic in lupins this disease should be considered when planning rotations with other host crops.

 Lupins will fix nitrogen, thus providing a benefit to the following crop.
 The DEFRA Link project (Lupins in Sustainable Agriculture) demonstrated that in organic crops there was a 0.5 t/ha response in rye grown following yellow lupins compared to following spring beans.

 Spring sown break crops in general can provide useful opportunities to manage problem weeds (e.g. various grass weeds including black-grass).
 Spring crops reduce the density of key weed species that germinate in the crop (compared to autumn sown crops).
 They also provide an opportunity in the autumn and early spring to effectively use cultivation and non-selective herbicide applications ahead of sowing.

 When sowing lupins, the use of a stale seedbed technique ahead of establishment is essential where specific weed problems are known to be present.

-Herbicide availability in the crop relies on a number of existing Specific Off-Label Approvals (SOLAs) and their replacement EAMUs with an emphasis on effective pre-emergence applications.
+Herbicide availability in the crop relies on a number of Extensions of Authorisations for Minor Use (EAMUs) with an emphasis on effective pre-emergence applications.
 Further research is examining additional grass and broad-leaved weed options and growers should check for any new EAMUs.